What about Your Oath of Office, Mr. Trump?

 Washington – On January 21, 2017, Donald John Trump raised his right hand and, with just the hint of a smile of self-vindication, took an oath “to preserve, protect and defend the Constitution of the United States, so help me God.”

-“We the People,” the Constitution begins, and its foundation stone is the right of the People to elect our leaders through the free exercise of elections without the interference of any foreign power.
+“We the People,” the Constitution begins, and its foundation stone is the right of the American people to elect our leaders through the free exercise of elections without the interference of any foreign power and without any candidate trying to influence the vote by paying bribes to suppress damaging information.

-Today, in Helsinki, after meeting with Putin, Trump puts as much trust in Putin’s denial of Russian meddling in the 2016 U.S. elections as he does in the finding of U.S.intelligence agencies.
+Last month in Helsinki, after meeting with Putin, Trump put as much trust in Putin’s denial of Russian meddling in the 2016 U.S. elections as he does in the finding of U.S.intelligence agencies.
 Asked about the conflicting versions, Trump told a news conference: “They think it’s Russia.
 I have President Putin — he just said it’s not Russia.
 I don’t see any reason why it would be.”

 Last February, 13 other Russian agents were indicted by name by the grand jury working with Special Counsel Robert Mueller for interfering the US election via social media.
 But President Trump’s reaction on Twitter focused not on Russian electoral aggression but on claiming innocence for his campaign.
 “The Trump campaign did nothing wrong -no collusion!”
 Trump tweeted.